mekty2012/CS423_Group4/README.md

 Again, probabilistic programming can solve this problem.
 For example, we can nest hyperparameters so that they are tuned with training.

+Other one is expressibility.
+Since our programming language allows recursion - which yields similar notion to turing completeness - the generative model expressed may not be expressed by mathematical models.
+This is one another benefit.
+I'm not sure what choice shows this well.

+- is random process corecursion?
 ```
 mu' ~ uniform-continuous(0, 10)
 mu ~ normal(0, mu')